-Zero-Price Effects in Health Insurance: Evidence from Colorado.
+Financial Transaction Costs Reduce Benefit Take-Up: Evidence from Zero-Premium Health Plans in Colorado.
 With Coleman Drake, Sih-Ting Cai, and David Anderson.
-December, 2020.
+March, 2021.
 SSRN Version.

 What can we learn about SARS-CoV-2 prevalence from testing and hospital data?
 With Nir Menachemi, Peter Embi, and Coady Wing.
-August, 2020.
-Revisions requested, Review of Economics and Statistics
+March, 2021.
+Revised version resubmitted to Review of Economics and Statistics Updated!

 How do national chains respond to local shocks?
 Evidence from excise taxes.
 With R. Andrew Butters and Boyoung Seo.
 July, 2020.
 Revisions requested, American Economic Review

 How do insurance firms respond to financial risk-sharing regulations?
 With Khoa Vu, Tsan-Yao Huang, and Pinar Karaca-Mandic.
 May, 2020.
-Revisions requested, Health Economics
+Accepted, Health Economics

 How can policy affect initiation of addictive substance use?
 Evidence from opioids.
 With Alex Hollingsworth, Thuy Nguyen, and Kosali Simon.
-May, 2020.
-Accepted, Journal of Health Economics.
+Journal of Health Economics, 76, March 2021.

 Using Non-Linear Budget Sets to Estimate Extensive Margin Responses: Method and Evidence from the Social Security Earnings Test.
 With Alex Gelber, Damon Jones, and Jae Song.
 September, 2018.
 Forthcoming, AEJ: Applied Economics.